patrickoser/west-custom/README.md

     Setup contact form so that anyone can enter their information and it will send directly to steves email.
 Look up what free service I used before, but it does seem like I can fairly easily set up a quick backend server to handle it if needed.

-    when the page is in mobile mode the home section should display the logo on top of the text and button.
+    When the page is in mobile mode the home section should display the logo on top of the text and button.

+    About and contact section bg doesnt change when theme switching.

 # Business Landing Page